This post offers an introduction to planning a spiritual retreat.

 Listen to what you need

 As a tired mom of three young kids, I once went on a group retreat held at a camp.
 I arrived exhausted and promptly got a sore throat.
-Looking around the opening circle of eager and outgoing women I realized how I really didn’t want to be there.
+Looking around the opening circle of eager and outgoing women, I realized how I really didn’t want to be there.
 I wanted to be in my bed, with some hot water, and not have to talk.
-When it came to my turn to share, became teary letting these feelings out, thinking I would leave in embarrassment after the circle.
+When it came to my turn to share, I became teary, letting these feelings out, thinking I would leave in embarrassment after the circle.
 But, unexpectedly, I was greeted with loving compassion.
 The women told me to stay if I wanted, to spend as much time in bed as I liked, and to participate as little as I needed.
-I felt the permission I needed to get a cup of tea, go lie down in my bunk and rest.
-Also, this was long before Covid-19, so no one batted an eye about having a cold.
+I felt the permission I needed to get a cup of tea, go lie down in my bunk, and rest.
+Also, this was long before COVID-19, so no one batted an eye about having a cold.

 So, listen inside to what you need.
 If it’s rest, lie down.
 If it’s food, eat.
 If your body needs to move, then move.
 This is your time.